MariPeshko/MariPeshko/README.md

 - :dragon: Hi, I’m Maryna Peshko (she/her)

-- 🌱 I’m currently learning C programming, Unix-system and system administration.
+- 🌱 I’m currently learning C programming, Unix system, and system administration.
-- ⚡ Fun fact: I like the video game Fortnite.
+- I like to play piano and to cook.

 <!---
 MariPeshko/MariPeshko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.